 - 1. I-205 Improvements Fact Sheet - 2.
-May 12 2022 OTC Letter
+April 26th (for the April 29, 2022 OTC) OTC Letter

 I-205 IMPROVEMENTS

 Stafford Road to OR 213

 JULY 2021

 WWW.I205CORRIDOR.ORG

 CONSTRUCTION BEGINS IN 2022

 The I-205 Improvements Project will improve our economy by providing Oregonians safer, more reliable access to work and critical services, even after an earthquake or other major disaster.
 We are constructing the project in phases, with the first phase (Phase 1A) beginning in late spring/early summer of 2022.
 Learn more about project phasing at www.i205corridor.org.